roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

  The girls came traipsing along, discarding their clothing almost as soon as their feet hit the floor.
 All three of them.
 Then to my immediate disappointment they headed back inside the cabin.
 The beautiful natural scenery suddenly seemed pale in comparison.

  Jack wandered over our way, with a contrite look on his face.
 "Hey Dan, sorry about the crap this morning.
 The combination of being hungover, and not getting enough sleep left me in a crappy mood, which was pretty ridiculous after last night.
 I just wanted to let you know I was sorry.
 The comment about Jill sticking around for you guys was uncalled for."
-Report_Story #8